ministryofjustice/moj-frontend/docs/style-guide.md

 When writing the phrase in full, use sentence case: probation delivery unit.

-<h3 class="govuk-heading-m" id="probation-practitioner">probation practitioner</h3>

-This is better than 'community offender manager (COM)' and 'prison offender manager (POM)', although someone may have this job title.
-Refers to a probation officer, probation services officer or senior probation officer.
+### probation practitioner

+This refers to a broad range of roles in the Probation Service, such as probation officers, probation services officers, senior probation officers and probation POMs.

+If you need to be more specific, you should consider using community probation practitioner or probation POM.

 {% endaccordionSection %}
 {% accordionSection "R" %}